SteveDeJongh/LS_170/review.md

   -As part of the communiaction which includes ClientKeyExchange message, the client also sends a ChangeCipherSpec flag, which tells the server that encrypted communication should now start using the symmetric keys.
 Additionally this communication has a Finished flag to idnicate teh cleint is done with the TLS handshake.

-109. **Describe the pros and cons of TLS Handshake**
+109. **Describe the pros and cons of TLS Handshake** The pros of the TLS handshake is that it enable encrypted transfer of data, secure connection with the server, and verifies the server is who they say they are.

+The downsides are performance, as the TLS handshake requires some roundtrips of latency in order to become established.

 110. **Why do we need digital TLS/SSL certificates?**
 TLS certificates are used to verify that the server we are communicating with actually is the intended server of the site we are trying to reach.